 By PSW Staff • June 3, 2009 Four top names from famous 90s bands team up to create "Tinted Windows" - a new super-group where all members are using Sennheiser evolution e 935 wired microphones.
 From left to right: James Iha (Smashing Pumpkins), Taylor Hanson (vocals, Hanson), Bun E. Carlos (drums, Cheap Trick), and Adam Schlesinger (bass, Fountains of Wayne).
 (Photo Credit - 2009 AP Photo) A larger version of this image appears below.
 Members of four disparate bands – Cheap Trick, Hanson, Smashing Pumpkins, and Fountains of Wayne – have formed Tinted Windows, a power pop music “super-group” with all players utilizing Sennheiser e 935 wired microphones for live performances.
 Mike Fanuele, who has worked with Dashboard Confessional and Fountains of Wayne, among others, served as the band’s house and monitor sound engineer (in addition to production and tour manager_ for three SXSW gigs and a subsequent two-week tour that hit New York, Chicago, and Los Angeles, two television dates with Jimmy Fallon (NBC) and David Letterman (CBS), and the Bamboozle Festival in New Jersey.
 For fidelity and consistency from gig to gig, he assigned a Sennheiser e 935 cardioid vocal mic to every member of the group: Bun E. Carlos (drums, Cheap Trick), Taylor Hanson (vocals, Hanson), James Iha (guitar, Smashing Pumpkins), and Adam Schlesinger (bass, Fountains of Wayne).
 He also gave touring rhythm guitarist Josh Lattanzi an e 935.
 “The e 935 has a great sonic quality so that Taylor, and everyone else for that matter, can hear some nice hi-fi in the monitors,” said Fanuele.
 “Importantly, its tight pattern control gives me more gain before feedback then I’d get with most other live vocal mics.
 So we have nice, loud, clear vocals in the monitors, which fuels the energetic performance that these guys deliver.”
 “It is of course equally important,” he continued, “that the mic sounds great for me out front.
 It has a smooth midrange with a bit of a presence peak that helps the vocals cut through without being annoying or harsh.
 Taylor’s vocal style is very dynamic, and when he moves on and off mic, the e 935’s frequency response changes very little.
 So with just a little compression, it’s easy to get a solid vocal that sits nicely in the mix no matter what’s happening on stage.”
 After a pause he added, “the e 935 looks cool on TV, too!”
 James Iha (Smashing Pumpkins), Taylor Hanson (vocals, Hanson), Bun E. Carlos (drums, Cheap Trick), and Adam Schlesinger (bass, Fountains of Wayne) all using Sennheiser evolution e 935 microphones (click to enlarge) Fanuele also used Sennheiser mics on Bun E. Carlos’ drums, including an e 902 on bass and e 904s on toms and bottom snare, at Tinted Windows’ very first public performance – an unannounced warm-up show at a small club near their rehearsal space in Tulsa, Oklahoma.
 The next day, while Fanuele and the band were milling around their hotel lobby in Austin, a quick-handed thief made off with the bag containing all the Sennheiser mics. .
 “Sennheiser has always been there for me.
 Their global support – their support in general – is peerless,” said Fanuele.
 “At this point I have, on several occasions, contacted Sennheiser with a request, and the very next day someone shows up at the studio or the hotel lobby with the product.
 “At some point you start to question it, ‘what did I do to deserve this royal treatment?’
 Anyway, this circumstance was no exception.
 Sennheiser was right there with new mics so that the tour – including a number of television appearances – could go on as planned.”
-Sennheiser USA Website Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Bass Cardioid Clubs Compressors Concerts Control Drums Dynamic Engineer Feedback Frequencies Gain Guitars Live Loud Technologies Microphones Mix Monitors Music New Pattern Performances Power Production Products Sennheiser Sound Stage Studio Support Television Tours Vocals Websites Windows · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+Sennheiser USA Website Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Bass Cardioid Clubs Compressors Concerts Control Drums Dynamic Engineer Feedback Frequencies Gain Guitars Live Loud Technologies Microphones Mix Monitors Music New Pattern Performances Power Product Production Sennheiser Sound Stage Studio Support Television Tours Vocals Websites Windows · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.
+Subscribe Today!